giulong/spectrum/README.md

         password: pwd
     ```

-2. Create the *pojo* mapping the yaml above:
+2. Create the POJO mapping the yaml above:

     ```java
     package your.package_name;  // this must be set in the configuration.yaml.
 Keep reading below :)